s-nakaoka/choreonoid-doc/en/simulation/crawler-simulation.rst

 What is Crawler
 ---------------

 "Crawler" is a mechanism that is used to move a vehicle.
-It is also called "caterpillar", "endless track" or "tread".
+It is also called "caterpillar" or "continuous track".
 Crawlers are generally used for heavy machines and tanks and they are widely used for the transfer mechanism.
 Systems like belt conveyors are also a type of this mechanism.

 Choreonoid is equipped with the function that makes simplified simulation of a crawler.
 The function does not reproduce an actual crawler but can simulate to some extent a movement on a comparably flat ground.
 How to use this function is described below: